weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
 <p>
-My primary research interests lie in the design, control and learning of service systems under stochasticity and imperfect information.
+My primary research interests lie in the design, control and learning of service systems under stochasticity and/or imperfect information.
 I have a particular interest in systems that involve emerging technologies and novel bussiness models. </p>

 <p>